KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 <figcaption>Adding stats output in optimize_image()</figcaption>
 </figure>

-To display human readable numbers, we can use a `human_readable_filesize()` method, retrieved from [StackExchange](https://unix.stackexchange.com/questions/44040/a-standard-tool-to-convert-a-byte-count-into-human-kib-mib-etc-like-du-ls1) (let's not reinvent the wheel, shall we?).
+To display human readable numbers, we can use a `human_readable_filesize()` method, retrieved from [StackExchange](https://unix.stackexchange.com/questions/44040/a-standard-tool-to-convert-a-byte-count-into-human-kib-mib-etc-like-du-ls1) (let’s not reinvent the wheel, shall we?).

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/display-stats.png" alt="" />
 <figcaption>A function to display human readable stats</figcaption>
 </figure>

-Let's try it before adding the last bites to our code.
+Let’s try it before adding the last bites to our code.
 Once again, we simply run `./optimize.sh` (or with additional parameters if needed).

 <figure class="figure">
 <img src="/assets/images/optimizing-with-bash/output-with-stats.png" alt="" />